bestmodule/WifiGo/README.md

 WifiGo
 ======

-Transfer video by wifi direct.Hoping to have video streaming function in the future.
+Transfer video by wifi direct(UDP), and play the video by video streaming.